Sahil93-sb/Team_Utopia_Interactive-CO2-Emission-Dashboard/README.md

 To run this project, you need to install the following Python libraries: pip install dash plotly pandas

-Running the App
+Running the App:-
 Clone or download the project repository.
 Make sure you have all the required libraries installed by running the following command in your terminal:

 Run the Python script app.py to start the Dash app: python app.py

-How to Use the Dashboard
+How to Use the Dashboard:-
 1. Select a Country: Use the dropdown menu at the top of the page to select a country.
 2. View the Graph: The bar chart will update to display CO2 emissions for the selected country, broken down by sector (Energy, Transport, etc.).
 3. Explore Data: You can compare CO2 emissions across different sectors for any given country.

-Example Data
+Example Data:-
 The current data includes CO2 emissions for the following countries:
+.
 USA
+.
 China
+.
 India
+.
 Germany
+.
 UK
 Each country has data for two sectors: "Energy" and "Transport".

 Project Structure:-